 Obligations for Other Post-Employment Benefits (OPEBs) represent a \$30 billion liability for municipalities in the Commonwealth.
-The magnitude of these costs becomes even more relevant as bond rating agencies are looking to require that OPEB liabilities be reported on municipal balance sheets.
+The magnitude of these costs becomes even more relevant as the Governmental Accounting Standards Board (GASB) now requires that OPEB liabilities be reported on municipal balance sheets.
+This information is of particular interest to bond rating agencies and investors.

 In 2011, the state enacted municipal health insurance reform, giving municipal officials a set of tools to change plan design features for active employees and retirees.
 But even with this authority, municipalities have little or no control over the primary drivers of general health care costs.
-With communities having little or no recourse for raising revenues in the Proposition 2 1⁄2 era, if untouched, this unsustainable cost will crowd out funding for other key line items in municipal budgets, threatening jobs and core municipal services.
+With communities having little or no recourse for raising revenues in the Proposition 2 1⁄2 era, if unaddressed, this unsustainable cost will crowd out funding for other key line items in municipal budgets, threatening jobs and core municipal services.

 On December 20, 2012, a special commission charged with studying OPEBs issued its final report which recognized that the current thresholds for benefits are unsustainable.
 If adopted, the Commission's recommendations to increase eligibility standards are estimated to save communities between \$9 billion and \$12 billion in OPEB costs over the next 30 years.
-Legislation, which is expected to contain many of the Commission's recommendations, has been debated and may be filed once again in the near future.
+Legislation, which contains many of the Commission's recommendations, has been proposed but is still being debated by the Legislature.

 In terms of what has been done to date in Northborough, in addition to FY2010 plan design changes the Town also unanimously adopted MGL Chapter 32B, Section 18 at the Annual Town Meeting in April 2009.
 The adoption of Chapter 32B, Section 18 required Medicare eligible retirees to move out of the HMO active health plans on 7/1/10 and into Medicare supplement or "Senior Plans," which are specifically designed for the medical needs of seniors and effectively shares these health care costs with the Medicare program.
 By adopting Section 18 the Town's GASB 45 Unfunded Actuarial Accrued Liability (UAAL) for Other Post-Employment Benefits (OPEB) for retiree medical benefits was immediately reduced from \$90.4 million to \$34.3 million.
-Upon the first revaluation the liability was further reduced to an estimated \$28.1 million, however without committing funds to an irrevocable trust fund the UAAL has grown to \$32.6 million upon the most recent valuation.
+Upon the first revaluation the liability was further reduced to an estimated \$28.1 million, however without committing funds to an irrevocable trust fund the UAAL has grown to \$34.9 million upon the most recent valuation.

-The Town created an OPEB Trust Fund at the April 2011 Annual Town Meeting for setting aside future OPEB funds to reduce this liability and then appropriated an initial \$500,000 in FY2015.
+The Town created an OPEB Trust Fund at the April 2011 Annual Town Meeting for setting aside future OPEB funds to reduce this liability and then appropriated \$500,000 in FY2015, and another \$500,000 in FY2016 with the intention to continue that level of contribution annually.
 The OPEB funds have been invested with the Pension Reserves Investment Trust (PRIT) Fund.
 The PRIT Fund is a pooled investment trust fund established to invest the assets of the Massachusetts Teachers and Employees Retirement Systems as well as the assets of various County, Authority, District and Municipal Retirement Systems throughout the Commonwealth.
 The PRIT Fund is professionally managed by the Pension Reserves Investment Management Board.

-While the Town is waiting to assess the outcome of possible changes at the State level described above, the Town is currently working with an actuary to develop future funding plan options for the Town.
-Discussion on how best to address OPEB liabilities will become a key issue during upcoming budget cycles.
+While the Town is waiting to assess the outcome of possible legislative changes at the State level as described above, the Town is currently working with an actuary to develop future funding plan options for the Town.
+Discussion on how best to address OPEB liabilities will continue to be a key issue during future budget cycles.